PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/120-polymesh-private/tooling.md

 - The creation of zero-knowledge proofs necessary for Confidential Asset transfers.
 - Verification and auditing of Confidential Asset transfers.

-## Github Repos
+## GitHub Repos

-The Polymesh Private chain and associated tooling is available within the [Polymesh Github](https://github.com/PolymeshAssociation) organisation.
+The Polymesh Private chain and associated tooling is available within the [Polymesh GitHub](https://github.com/PolymeshAssociation) organisation.

 Each repository has its own README.md file to help get started with building and deploying the chain and each tool.